Oilers, GM Ken Holland decry racial abuse against Ethan Bear

 “The Edmonton Oilers Hockey Club is equally disappointed in these disgusting, cowardly and racist remarks.
 While we have witnessed progress in the area of equality and inclusion, this reprehensible behavior demonstrates we still have significant work to do.
 We call upon everyone in Oil Country to stand up to racism, call out hatred and do their part in making our community one of acceptance, inclusion and respect.”

-The NHL also released a statement on Twitter later Wednesday.
+The NHL also released a statement.

 “Ethan Bear represents both our game and his Indigenous heritage with dignity and pride,” the NHL said.
 “He, and all people from Indigenous backgrounds, deserve to feel empowered and respected on and off the ice.
 We stand with Ethan and his family in denouncing hate.”